 Outcomes and influencing factors of workplace voice

 Research shows that effective worker voice can lead to positive outcomes for both individuals and organisations.
-Participating in decisions is important for individual well-being and motivation, ssince it provides a means for improving the experience of work and overall job quality.
+Participating in decisions is important for people's wellbeing and motivation, as it provides a way to improve work experience and overall job quality.
 Employers can benefit from higher productivity and innovation, and reduced workplace conflict and absenteeism.

 Psychological safety, or individuals’ feelings about taking risks and sharing thoughts with others in the workplace, provides a bedrock for voice.
 Employees are unlikely to speak up if they believe the costs of doing so outweigh the benefits – for example, if they feel that their position in the organisation would be threatened.
 Power dynamics influence people’s willingness to speak up, particularly on information which challenges the status quo or could be judged negatively by a more senior colleague.